halfwit/hwwm/README.md

 This is difficult in certain browsers, for example Surf.
 I set the window class for anything I invoke with shell; in st it looks like this: `st -c "mytitle" -e myprogram`.

+### CAUTION:
+This will break in mysterious and wonderful ways.
+Welcome to X11!

 ## Startup

 xinitrc